AMReX-Codes/amrex-tutorials/Docs/source/LinearSolvers_Tutorial.rst

 ``ABecLaplacian_F`` demonstrates how to solve with cell-centered data using the Fortran interfaces.

+``GMRES/Poisson`` demonstrates how to solve the Poisson equation using GMRES with Jacobi preconditioning.

 ``NodalPoisson`` demonstrates how to set up and solve a variable coefficient Poisson equation with the rhs and solution data on nodes.